nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes what happens when a user executes a new `edit` command:

 ![EditActivityDiagram](images/EditActivityDiagram.png)

+#### 3.4.1 Design Consideration

+#### Option 1 (current choice):
+* Edit can only edit a single task at a time.
+* Pros: Easy to develop.
+* Cons: It takes more time to edit multiple tasks if they happen to need the same change, e.g. events are postponed to the same date.

+Option 1 is chosen as user will be unlikely to edit two or more tasks' fields to be the same.

+#### Option 2:
+* User can edit more than one task in one command line.
+* Pros: User can edit two or more tasks' field to the same.
+* Cons: Harder to develop and not very likely to be used.

 ### 3.5 Find Feature